storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

       - Specifies how the docker image is deployed onto the Node and Controller.
 Only useful to change if self-hosting the docker image.
       - ``Always``
     * - ``cunofsCSIimage.name``
-      - Specifies the cunoFS CSI docker image.
+      - Specifies the Object Mount CSI docker image.
 Only useful to change if self-hosting the docker image under a different name (Note: do not include the version here).
       - ``cunofs/cunofs_csi``
     * - ``cunofsCSIimage.version``
       - Specifies the docker image's version.
 No need to change it unless you have a good reason to.
       - <equal to chart version>
     * - ``cunofsLicense.license``
-      - The license used for activating cunoFS on the Driver.
+      - The license used for activating Object Mount on the Driver.
 It needs to be a valid Professional or Enterprise license.
       - <empty>
     * - ``credsToImport``
       - Yaml array that you can populate with your s3/az/gs credential files.